michaelkeevildown/neo4j-super-node/DEGREE_CENTRALITY.md

     substring(s.ssnNumber, 0, 3) + '-XX-XXXX' AS MaskedSSN,
     s.degreeScore AS Connections,
     CASE
-        WHEN s.degreeScore > 50 THEN '🔴 Critical - Synthetic Identity'
+        WHEN s.degreeScore > 50 THEN '🔴 Critical - Duplicate Identity'
         WHEN s.ssnNumber STARTS WITH '000' THEN '🟠 Invalid SSN'
         WHEN s.degreeScore >= 10 THEN '⚠️ High Risk - Investigate'
         ELSE '✅ Normal'